lupyuen/pinephone-lora/README.md

 # Test LoRa Backplate on PinePhone

-On PinePhone with Manjaro Phosh, `i2cdetect` fails to detect the I2C address of the LoRa Backplate:
+On PinePhone with Manjaro Phosh, scanning the I2C Bus with `i2cdetect`:

 ```bash
 [manjaro@manjaro-arm ~]$ i2cdetect -l